chef/automate/components/docs-chef-io/content/automate/ha_deploy_aws.md

 <!-- !-- Chef gonna give storage calculator for customer to provide req and derive their infrastructure.. this calc will be loaded into the doc page?? -->

-This page explains the procedure to deploy Chef Automate High Availability (HA) in your network premises/ infrastructure using Amazon Web Services (AWS).
+This page explains how to deploy Chef Automate High Availability (HA) in your network premises/ infrastructure using Amazon Web Services (AWS).
 To deploy Chef Automate HA, execute the following steps in the listed order:

 1. Set up the [Prerequisites for Chef Automate HA Deployment](( {{< relref "ha_system_requirements.md" >}} )).
 1. Obtain an AWS account or if you already have one, sign on to your AWS account.